Pinworm is an intestinal infection caused by tiny parasitic worms. It's a common

 about a week.
 So the doctor also might give your child a cream or other medicine to

 help stop the itching.

-washing and routine household cleaning (including frequent changing of underwear,
+and routine household cleaning (including frequent changing of underwear, and washing

-and washing everyone's pajamas, towels, and bed linens) also will help prevent the
+everyone's pajamas, towels, and bed linens) also will help prevent the spread of a

 Can Pinworm Infections Be Prevented?